Department of InformatiX

 The one system smart enough to create immediate, dramatic changes in the driving behavior of your fleet while also providing your business with tremendous control and quick ROI.
 All powered by industry innovations including in-cab mentoring, Speed By Street™, waySmart™ Zones and an SAE J211-compliant crash data recorder.
 The handheld unit is built using .NET Micro Framework.

-Microsoft has published document (PDF, 539 kB) introducing these products, as well as other concepts and prototypes shown at Nuremberg exhibition this year.
+Microsoft has published document (PDF, 539 kB) introducing these products, as well as other concepts and prototypes shown at Nuremberg exhibition in 2008.

 Porting to your own hardware

 If you want to use some native code or have the .NET Micro Framework on your own processor, you have to port it there.
-You will need the .NET Micro Framework Porting Kit for this task, which is available for about $600 at Microsoft Store.
+You will need the .NET Micro Framework Porting Kit for this task, which is now (starting version 4.0) available for free at Microsoft Download Center, see the Links section.
 There are practically two tasks you might want to handle:

 Interop with native code